Integrated Regenerative Development

 with protection.

-Positive Development™ Consulting designs systems in which ecological restoration, community livelihoods and economic growth compound together — by architecture, not by accident.
+Positive Development™ Consulting designs systems in which ecological restoration is the foundation — and community livelihoods and economic growth compound on top of it.
+Ecology is not the cost of development here.
+It is its foundation.

 positive development™